efixler/scrape/envflags/README.md

 - Back command line flags up wih environment variables and defaults
 - Use any standard or custom type as a flag/config value
 - Meant to work hand-in-hand with `flag`
-- Built-in support for most `flag` supported types with some useful extras like `slog.Level` control
+- Built-in support for `flag` supported types with some useful extras like `slog.Level` control
 - Easy to add support for custom types with a few lines of code
 - Include environment variable names in usage